-The Malahat Review is an established and respected print magazine based in Canada.
-They mostly publish work by Canadian writers but are open to international writers during certain months.
+The Malahat Review is an established and respected print magazine based out of Canada.
+They mostly publish work by Canadian writers but are open to submissions from international writers also.
 Their detailed schedule is on their website.
-They purchase first-world serial rights and, upon acceptance, pay CAD70 per published page, plus a one-year subscription.
+They purchase first world serial rights and, upon acceptance, pay CAD70 per published page, plus a one-year subscription.